SlimeKnights/slimeknights.github.io/docs/roadmap/ancient-tools.md

 ## Swasher

 The swasher is a fluid based melee weapon.
-It can be found in in shipwrecks, buried treasure, and ocean ruins.
+It can be found in in shipwrecks, buried treasure, ocean ruins, the hands of drowned, and from fishing.
 It has the following behavior:

 * **Parts**: Tool Head (melee/harvest), Grip (ranged)
 * **Model**: